pure-data/externals-howto/externals-HOWTO.md

 A pointer `w` to an array (of integer) is passed to the perform-routine that is inserted into the DSP-tree by `class_add`.

 In this array the pointers that are passed via `dsp_add` are stored.
-These pointers have to be casted back to their original type.
+These pointers have to be cast back to their original type.

 The first pointer is stored at `w[1]` !!!